reethfx/beherit/README.md

 5. Run the command `rg --hidden FIXME` and change/add lines to match your device, swaps, partitions, peripherals, file systems, etc. in the configuration files.

-6. Also enable flake on your current configuration.
+6. Enable flakes on your current configuration.
 You can simply do it by editing `/etc/nixos/configuration.nix` and adding the following line: `nix.settings.experimental-features = ["nix-command" "flakes"];`.

+7. Change your hostname to your desired on `/etc/nixos/configuration.nix` and rebuild.